aBLeeWeeAN/Space-Tourism-Website/README.md

 ### Prerequisites

-First, you need to install [Node.js][Node.js-url] on your computer.
+First, you need to install [Node.js][Node.js-url] runtime on your computer.
 Once installed, download this repository as a ZIP archive or clone it using [Git][Git-url] to any folder on your operating system, for example:

 * git